Kac-Moody Symmetric Spaces: arbitrary symmetrizable complex or almost split real type: Kac--Moody Groups

 and in particular that

-To conclude that $(K, (K_l^\pm))$ is a $k_\omega$ pair, we must show that the subsets $(K_l^\pm)$ are compact.
-For this we recall that a Kac--Moody group possesses a twin building $\Delta_\pm$ of type $(\W,S)$, which is constructed using the RGD system.
-Moreover, for a chamber $C$ in $\Delta_\pm$ one can define a set
+To conclude that $(K, (K_l^\pm))$ is a $k_\omega$-pair, we must show that the subsets $(K_l^\pm)$ are compact.
+To this end, recall that $G$ can be written as $K B_\pm$ using \Cref{Prop:AlgIwasawa}, and hence $K$ acts chamber transitively on the twin building $\Delta_\pm$ associated to $G$.
+In particular are isomorphic as $K$-sets.
+Since $G_l^\pm$ is a union of $B_\pm$-double cosets and, moreover, is invariant under the Cartan-Chevalley involution, we have

-called \emph{Schubert cell}, for details see \cite[p.8]{HKM_2013}.
-In particular, these cells are compact, see \cite[Corollary 3.10]{HK_2021}.\\ Denote by $C_\pm$ the fundamental chambers of $\Delta_\pm$ and recall that the fundamental chambers correspond to $B_\pm$.
-Therefore, we can rewrite the $G_l^\pm$ as